apache/cordova-docs/docs/en/edge/guide/platforms/android/index.md

 * Navigate to `hello`, or whichever directory you created for the project, then to the `platforms/android` subdirectory.

+* Make sure both `hello` and `hello-CordovaLib` projects are selected to be imported.
+The `hello-CordovaLib` project is needed as of Cordova 3.3.0 because Cordova is now used as an Android Library instead of a .jar file.

 * Press __Finish__.

 Once the Eclipse window opens, a red __X__ may appear to indicate